bigio/tcp-proxy/README.md

 # tcp-proxy
-A simple tcp proxy that changes its source ip
+A simple tcp proxy that rotates its source ip during client connection.
+To be used when the remote destination limits connection based on ip address.